thesse1/webmethods-api-gateway-staging/README.md

 }
 ```

 This is an example for a GraphQL API incl. test request in APITest.json.
-The API is assigned to the Internal and to the External API group, so it can be deployed on all DEV, TEST and PROD instances.
+The API is assigned to the Internal and to the External API group, so it can be deployed on all DEV, TEST and PROD environments.

 > Note: This sample API cannot be deployed on any target environment in the webm_io environment set, because webMethods.io API does not seem to support GraphQL APIs (as of 16.05.2024), but it can be deployed in the azure_demo_01 target environments.